 The church has two bell towers at the entrance.
 The interior is a key attraction of the cathedral which is known to have exquisite architecture and beautiful furnishing.

-If you don’t know, Catacombs is known as the chapel where the patron saint of Malta, St Agatha used to prey (as per the beliefs).
-Inside of this place, you can expect to explore the grave markings and paintings.
+The Catacombs are an interesting network of tunnels and chambers where you can learn more about the Maltese culture.
+It is known as the chapel where the patron saint of Malta, St Agatha used to prey.
+Inside the Catacombs, you can expect to explore the grave markings and paintings.

-If you want to enjoy some unique, interactive experience, then exploring Mdina Dungeons has to be the must-thing to do here in Mdina.
-Just to let you know, these dungeons include an exploration tour underneath the streets of the city.
+If you want to enjoy some unique, interactive experience, then exploring Mdina Dungeons has to be one of the best activities in Mdina.
+The Mdina dungeons include an exploration tour underneath the streets of the city.

-On the tour, you can learn about the dark past of Mdina as it gives you the opportunity to know about gruesome torture techniques and hangings through displays and details information.
+On the tour, you can learn about the dark past of Maltese history, exploring the secret underground passageways, chambers, and cells.

-Mdina Experience is basically an audio-video tour which is hosted in an old heritage building on Mesquita Square.
+The Mdina Experience is an audio-video tour that is hosted in an old heritage building on Mesquita Square.
 The tour takes you to the fascinating mysteries associated with the city of Mdina.
 This is a 25-minute long presentation that talks about the rich history of the city.

 Day Three – Explore St. Julian’s

 Situated alongside the coastline of Malta, St. Julian’s is touted as the centre of clubbing and nightlife in Malta.
-It has a wide number of amazing bars and nightclubs where you can spend an ultimate night time in St. Julian’s city.
+It has a wide number of amazing bars and nightclubs where you can spend an ultimate night time in St. Julian’s.

-However, apart from the nightlife, the city has also some amazing experiences to offer to its visitors during the day time.
-Though it seems there are not many things to do in St. Julian’s, it is just a misconception.
+However, apart from the nightlife, the city has also some amazing experiences to offer to its visitors during the daytime.

 St. Julian’s Promenade

 For a perfect sightseeing tour, visit the famous St. Julian’s Promenade.
-At this place, you can savour in the exquisite views of Balluta and Mediterranean buildings.
-This is indeed a great spot for all the shutterbugs to capture some amazing shots in their camera lenses.
+At this place, you can enjoy the exquisite views of Balluta and Mediterranean buildings.
+There are a lot of nice cafes and restaurants around this part of town.

 Balluta Bay Beach

 Balluta Bay Beach is one of the most popular beaches in Malta.
-It is a family-friendly beach that remains dotted with a considerable amount of tourists.
-If you’re visiting Malta on summer days, then visiting Balluta Bay Beach becomes a must thing to do in St. Julian’s.
+It is a family-friendly beach and a popular spot for both locals and tourists.
+If you’re visiting Malta during the summer months, this is the perfect place to cool off when you are visiting St Julians.

-You can dive in the azure water of the sea and enjoy some amazing time with friends and family.
-Besides, the beach is also dotted with a good number of cafes and restaurants.
-There is also rooftop dining available in most of the cafes and restaurants from where you can capture the views of historic buildings while relishing a delectable meal.
+You can dive in the azure water of the sea from the rocky outcrops and enjoy some time swimming and snorkelling in the bay.
+The beach is also lined with a good number of cafes and restaurants as well as rooftop dining available where you can capture the views of historic buildings while relishing a delectable meal.

 Church of Our Lady of Mount Carmel